NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 **Is there a command-line tool for NuGet?**

-**Yes there is!** See David Ebbo's Blog post entitled [Installing NuGet Packages directly from the command line](http://blog.davidebbo.com/2011/01/installing-nuget-packages-directly-from.html).
+**Yes there is!** You can find it [here](http://dist.nuget.org/index.html), also see David Ebbo's Blog post entitled [Installing NuGet Packages directly from the command line](http://blog.davidebbo.com/2011/01/installing-nuget-packages-directly-from.html).

 Keep in mind that the focus of NuGet is to let you modify your projects and add references to Visual Studio projects.
 The command line tool, NuGet.exe, will download and unpack packages, but it won't automate Visual Studio and